falcopackages/fujin/docs/tutorial.rst

     STATIC_URL = "static/"
     STATIC_ROOT = "./staticfiles"

-The last lines means that when the ``collectstatic`` command is run, the files will be place in a **staticfiles** directory in the current dir.
+The last line means that when the ``collectstatic`` command is run, the files will be placed in a **staticfiles** directory in the current directory.
-Now let's update the ``fujin.toml`` file to run ``collectstatic`` before the app is started and move these files in the folder where our web server can read it
+Now let's update the ``fujin.toml`` file to run ``collectstatic`` before the app is started and move these files to the folder where our web server can read them:

 .. code-block:: toml